bwolmarans/kitty/README.md

 # Admission Controllers Overview

-These are very useful, and Sysdig has one already as shown here :+1: This PR looks great - it's ready to merge! :shipit:
+Kubernetes cluster [Admission Controllers](https://sysdig.com/blog/image-scanning-admission-controller/) are very useful, and Sysdig has one already and I tried it (below)
+:+1: This PR looks great - it's ready to merge! :shipit:

 ![image](https://user-images.githubusercontent.com/4404271/151738456-2c55a5d7-386e-4626-a16a-a8468eb1eda4.png)